 A feature of our church is that we are always welcoming new people and sending out those moving away.

 WHY WE GATHER TOGETHER AS CHURCH

 The worship music, the preaching, the children’s programme are all important, and so is our coffee break during the Sunday morning service, but there is more to church than that.
 We are not consumers hoping to get something out of the church like some sort of product we have chosen.

 Church is not a place, it is people.
 Jesus did not die for buildings but for people.
 Church is something we belong to where we can gather to celebrate life’s milestones, its joys, sorrows, and victories.
-We make new memories together as we as we celebrate life together and as we support one another in prayer and love.
+We make new memories together as we celebrate life together and as we support one another in prayer and love.
 We promote healing, wholeness and personal development in one another.

 We gather to be in the presence of Jesus.
 Yes Christians believe that Jesus lives within them by his Spirit, but there is something special about meeting with other believers and inviting Jesus to be the centre of that gathering.
 The Emmaus disciples said Jesus was revealed to them in the breaking of the bread (Luke 24:35).
 When we gather, as a community, around the Lord’s Table we celebrate an event of history and anticipate his return.
 But there is more – we remember Jesus life and Kingdom, we choose reconciliation with God and with our brothers and sisters in Christ.
 We remind ourselves of the value we see in each other knowing each is precious in his sight and to be loved.